zwaldowski/AZCoreRecord/README.md

 * Clear, simple, one-line fetches, searches, and deletes
 * Drop-in support for Ubiquity/iCloud - the first of its kind.

-AZCoreRecord is built using ARC against the iOS 5.0/OS X 10.7 SDK.
-It is backwards compatible to iOS 4.3 and OS X 10.6.
+AZCoreRecord is built using ARC targetting iOS 5.0 and OS X 10.7.

 ## Installation